Reed Slatkin: Ponzi scheme

-From 1986 to 2001, Slatkin raised approximately $593 million from about 800 wealthy investors.
-Using the funds from later investors, he paid one group of early investors $279M on their original $128M investment, citing investment success without actually making most of the claimed investments.
-He also distributed millions in fees to associates as "consultants".
-An investigation by the U.S. Securities and Exchange Commission (SEC) shut down the scheme in 2001.
-In May 2001, the SEC shut down Slatkin's scheme by filing an enforcement action and obtaining a temporary restraining order freezing his remaining assets.
-On the same day as the SEC action, the Federal Bureau of Investigation executed search warrants relating to Slatkin.
+From 1986 to 2001, Slatkin raised approximately $593 million from about 800 investors, the majority of whom were Scientologists.
+Using the funds from later investors, he paid one group of early investors $279M on their original $128M investment, citing investment success without actually making most of the investments he claimed he made.
+He also paid out millions to associates as "consultants".
+During this time, he made unwise investments, commingled funds, paid personal expenses, and presented fictitious returns to his investors showing rates of return from 24% to as high as 100%.

+The SEC started investigating Slatkin's operation in 1999, but it wasn't until 2001 when the whole scheme unraveled.
+In early 2001, an investor requested the return of his money, and in April filed suit and writs of attachment to freeze assets.
+The next month, Slatkin filed for chapter 11 bankruptcy.
+Immediately afterward, the SEC filed an enforcement action and obtained a temporary restraining order freezing his remaining assets.
+On the same day, the Federal Bureau of Investigation executed search warrants on his homes, offices, and some locations of his associates.

 The SEC brought the civil case in SEC v.
 Slatkin, Civil Action No. 01-04823 (C.D.
 Cal.).
 The Central District of California brought the criminal case in U.S. v.
 Reed E. Slatkin, CR 02-313 (C.D.
 Cal.).